 Crystal growth, deformation, and dissolution in ore deposits

-My primary interest is applying fundamental crystal growth, dissolution, and deformation processes to understand ore deposit formation.
+I am the new Assistant Professor of Economic Geology at the University of Alaska Fairbanks.
+My primary interest is applying fundamental crystal growth, dissolution, and deformation processes to understand ore deposit formation and critical mineral distributions.

 Future Research Directions

-The natural progression of my research interests (the making and breaking of crystals in ore deposits) has me excited to explore different types of ore deposits, specifically REE-rich carbonatites and IOCG deposits.
+The natural progression of my research interests (the making and breaking of crystals in ore deposits) has me excited to explore different types of ore deposits.
 I am eager to develop microanalytical techniques and geochemical models that will help scientists to interpret deformation and growth textures in these deposits to hopefully tell a story about how they formed.
 I'll continue to use experiments to try to understand the interplay between kinetics and equilibrium thermodynamics in economic geology.